This French toast recipe combines sweet mandarin oranges with creamy ricotta for a delicious, protein-rich breakfast.

 Disclosure: While Wonderful Halos is a client of mine, I was not compensated for this post.

-One of my favorite weekend morning activities is making French toast (like my Pomegranate Pecan French Toast and my Baked Butternut Squash French Toast).
+One of my favorite weekend morning activities is making French toast (like my Pomegranate Pecan French Toast, my Baked Butternut Squash French Toast, and my Protein French Toast).
 It's a fun way to add some eggs to my morning, and I love topping my French toast with fruit for some sweetness, instead of syrup or butter.

 Because mandarin oranges are in season this time of year, I thought I'd try something new: mandarin orange French toast.
 I hope you love this mandarin orange recipe as much as I do!